Sky Bet: Request A Bet & Price Boosts

 - Sky Bet sign-up offer — get the account set up first.

-- Sky Bet Club reload offer — the weekly free bet promo to pair with Request A Bet.
+- Sky Bet Club reload offer — the weekly free bet promo to pair with these price boosts.

 - How reload offers work — wider framework for promos of this type.